brousalis/bendystraw/README.md

 command | description
 ------- | ------------
-`gulp server` | also runs the development server
-`gulp server:staging` | runs a server with the staging build `gulp server:production` | runs a server with the production build `gulp build:staging` | builds the staging app to `/build` `gulp build:production` | builds the production app to `/build` `gulp deploy:staging` | builds and deploys staging build to an S3 bucket `gulp deploy:production` | builds and deploys production build to an S3 bucket `gulp images` | optimize images and put them in the build folder `gulp images:copy` | copy images from bower components into dev folder `gulp images:optimize` | optimizes images from source folder and into dev folder `gulp tests:watch` | runs karma tests and waits/watches for changes
+`gulp clean` | deletes the `/build` and `/.dev` folders `gulp scaffold` | creates folders/files based on the config `gulp images` | copy images from bower components into dev folder `gulp images:build` | optimize images and put them in the build folder `gulp images:optimize` | optimizes images from source folder and into dev folder `gulp env` | creates a env.js file from a .env file `gulp vendor` | copies third party libs from the `/vendor` folder into dev folder `gulp other` | copies extra folders/files in the source folder into build folder `gulp templates` | compiles the html files then creates a templates.js file `gulp fonts` | copies fonts from bower components into the build folder

 ### env configuration

-uses [dotenv](https://github.com/motdotla/dotenv) for app specific configuration. if you want to override env variables per environment, create a `.env.staging` and `.env.production`.
+uses [dotenv](https://github.com/motdotla/dotenv) for app specific configuration. if you want to override env variables per environment, create a `.env.staging` and `.env.production`, then run any command with `--environment`

 these variables will be dumped into an Angular module called `env` (can be configured). load that into your app, then you have access to the `ENV` and `NODE_ENV` constants.